skeeto/skeeto.github.com/_posts/2025-03-02-Robust-Wavefront-OBJ-model-parsing-in-C.markdown

 The space character and all control characters are treated as whitespace for simplicity.
 When I started writing this parser, I didn't define all these functions up front.
 I defined them as needed.
 (A [good standard library][libc] would have provided similar definitions out-of-the-box.)
+If you're worried about misuse, add the appropriate assertions.

 A powerful and useful string function I've discovered, and which I use in every string-heavy program, is `cut`, a concept I shamelessly stole [from